From Friday 1st March, we will be open from 10am - 6pm.

 We may collect the following information:

 Given the nature of the services we provide it is extremely unlikely that we will require to collect any sensitive data about you.
 Sensitive data is personal information which includes your racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic or biometric data, or information concerning your health or mental wellbeing or sexual orientation.
-Where we do require to process such sensitive data to provide services to you we will notify you in advance and will request your express consent in writing to process such sensitive data.
+Where we do require to process such sensitive data to provide services to you we will notify you in advance and will request your express consent in writing to process such sensitive data unless there is some other legal reason which allows us to hold such data.
+For example, we may request dietary requirements where any event you attend is a catered event but in that case, we will try to ensure where possible that we take details of numbers with special dietary requirements rather than names.

 If you do not wish us to collect any of the personal information stated above, you should discuss this with us.
 We can explain the reasons for collection and discuss the consequences of not providing the information or of providing partial or incomplete information and the effect this may have on our ability to provide our services.